pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 the information in the allocated claim statuses is sufficient to determine which of those resources are reserved for claims.

 However, despite the finalizer on the claims it could happen that a well intentioned but poorly informed user deletes a claim while it is in use.
 Therefore adding a status is a useful future extension.
-That status will include information about reserved resources (set by schedulers before allocating a claim) and in-use resources (set by kubelet).
+That status will include information about reserved resources (set by schedulers before allocating a claim) and in-use resources (set by the kubelet).
 This then enables conflict resolution when multiple schedulers schedule pods to the same node because they would be required to set a reservation before proceeding with the allocation.
 It also enables detecting inconsistencies and taking actions to fix those, like deleting pods which use a deleted claim.

 ```go
 type NodeResourceSliceSpec {